 That same month, we very unexpectedly had to return home to the Philadelphia area after Mark experienced a medical emergency that led to the discovery of a large brain tumor in his left frontal lobe.
 While it was the most tumultuous five months of our lives, there was a wonderful outcome: A successful surgery at Jefferson University Hospital followed by radiation treatment eradicated the cancerous tumor.
 In mid-December of 2016 Mark’s doctors pronounced him healthy with an optimistic prognosis for the tumor to stay at bay, and green-lighted him to return to living abroad.
 We wasted no time in making our plans to return to Da Nang and the extraordinary people we’d met there.

-We invite you to follow our confusion, laughter, and awe as we summit the challenge of living as foreigners in Vietnam by following our blog and photos here on our travel website, along with our Instagram and YouTube pages which are linked in the above navigation menu.
-If you would like to receive an update when we post new blog entries, just enter your email into the “Subscribe” form located on the right (you can unsubscribe any time).
+We invite you to follow our awe, amused confusion, and lessons learned as we summit the challenge of living as foreigners by following our blog and photos here on our travel website, along with our Instagram and YouTube pages (linked in the above navigation menu).

-Thank you for traveling and learning with us on our adventure!
+Thank you for traveling and learning with us on our adventures!

 Robin & Mark